W-L/deviaTE/doc/MANUAL.md

 ### Description

 This script executes the full pipeline to produce a table describing each position of the TE and a visualization of the TE using that table.
-The input can either be sequencing reads (FASTQ), already mapped reads (BAM) or directories of either of those.
+The input can either be sequencing reads (FASTQ), reads already mapped to TE sequences (BAM) or directories of either of those.

 ### Arguments